chiselstrike/docs.chiselstrike.com/tutorials/getting-started/step-04.md

 ## `export class BlogPost`

 You must export any `ChiselEntity` classes from TypeScript source files in the models directory in order for ChiselStrike to recognize and work with them.
-The name of the class is used to build the path of the generated CRUD API.

 ## Property types